Anuradha Ghandy

-Anuradha Ghandy (28 March 1954 – 12 April 2008) was an Indian communist, writer, and revolutionary leader.
+Anuradha Ghandy (28 March 1954 – 12 April 2008) was an Indian communist, Marxist feminist theorist, writer, and revolutionary leader.
 She was a Central Committee member of the Communist Party of India (Maoist).
 She was one of the founding members of the Communist Party of India (Marxist–Leninist), in Maharashtra.

-Among the policy papers drafted by the Marxist movement, Anuradha had contributed significantly to the ones on castes and 'Feminism and Marxism'.
+Among the policy papers drafted by the Marxist movement, she contributed significantly to the ones on castes and 'Feminism and Marxism'.
+Her writings on feminist theory includes her 2006 book Philosophical Trends in the Feminist Movement.
 She made the guerillas realise the potential of worker cooperatives in areas like agricultural production, in Dandakaranya.
 She was also critical on shifting patriarchal ideas that were then dominant in the party.

 In her obituary for Anuradha, with whom she was friends from the days when the latter was still a college student in the 1970s, Jyoti Punwani wrote: "'The Naxalite menace', says Manmohan Singh, 'is the biggest threat to the country'.
 But I remember a girl who was always laughing and who gave up a life rich in every way to change the lives of others".

 Early life

 Anuradha was born to an older generation of communists, Ganesh and Kumud Shanbag, who were married in the CPI office in Mumbai.
 They were in the party till the mid-1950s, when it had not yet branched into the present Maoist and Marxist factions.
 Ganesh later got into the Defence committee, and volunteered to work in the cases filed against the communists.
 Kumud has been an active social worker all her life, and is at present involved with a women's group.
 The couple were very progressive in the way they brought up their children, who later became revolutionaries.
 Anuradha's brother, Sunil Shanbag, is a progressive Mumbai-based playwright, writing left-wing revolutionary plays.
 Anuradha attended J. B. Petit School in Santacruz.
 The children were exposed to varied views and ideas and were motivated to read a lot and develop their own interests such as classical dancing and theatre.
-In such a household, where communist ideas enjoyed a monopoly, it was inevitable that Anuradha would become intrigued with revolutionary politics.
-The prime period for the communist propaganda in India was the 1970s, with the Cultural Revolution in China, opposition to the Vietnam War in the US, and many other social changes.
-It was during this time that Naxalbari came into being, starting tribal and workers revolts across whole of South Asia.
-Anuradha was then involved with PROYOM, a radical student group.